-A weak urinary stream can sporadically happen when you start urinating and you have an overfull bladder.
-It typically occurs in the morning, when your bladder has overfilled during the night.
+A weak urinary stream can sporadically happen when you urinate and have an overfull bladder.
+It typically occurs in the morning when your bladder has overfilled during the night.
 Then, urination is hard to start (hesitancy), and you cannot hold a regular stream.

 A benign, enlarged prostate is one common cause of slow urine flow in men.
 It is the most common cause in older men.
 In addition, young males may experience an inflammation of the prostate called prostatitis.
 In these situations, the prostate increases its volume and obstructs the urethra.
 Consequently, urination becomes complicated and slow.

 Frequent urination and poor ejaculation often accompany poor urinary stream in prostate diseases.

 Poor urinary stream, or hesitancy, is less frequent in women.
 This symptom is most likely to develop after childbirth or postpartum and is related to trauma to the bladder’s nerves.
 The risk factors are: